Updated on July 17, 2025

 At the Ferme St Lap the kiosk comes alive with color and flavor, with an abundance of vegetables and the first scents of the holiday season.

-And for meat lovers and hunters, a stop at the Débitage des Cantons is a must.
-Whether you're looking for domestic cuts or game processing, our team delivers meticulous, personalized work.
-On site, you'll find a tempting selection of meats and a wide variety of home-made products.
+And for meat lovers and hunters, stop by Débitage des Cantons is a must.
+Whether cutting up meat from domestic livestock or processing game, the team carries out meticulous, personalized work.
+On site, you will find an enticing selection of meats as well as a wide variety of homemade products.

-Vineyards and cider mills: at the heart of the terroir
+Vineyards and cider houses: at the heart of the region

-fall is the ideal season to explore the vineyards and cider houses of the Petite Nation.
-Six locations open their doors to you for friendly tastings, guided tours and, in some cases, the unique experience of harvesting grapes.
+fall the ideal season to explore the vineyards and cideries in Petite Nation.
+Six locations welcome you for warm tastings, guided tours, and sometimes the unique experience of grape harvesting.

 Among the not-to-be-missed Domaine Mont Vézeau in Ripon, with its view of Mont Vézeau, its famous Roman pizza and its brand-new sparkling wine.
 In Papineauville, the Domaine de l'Heure Juste cultivates the art of natural wine with passion, as does Fragments a family-run vineyard in Ripon where indigenous yeasts bring out the best in the grapes.
 Le Vignoble Ste-Angélique also in Papineauville, offers a wide range of wines, from reds to orange, all produced by hand.